greenelab/sophie/new_model_unseen_template/README.md

 The definition for each paramter in the configuation file is describe below:

-Parameters for input data files and directories to create
+Parameters for input data files supplied by the user, directories that sophie will create, and parameters that control the execution behavior of sophie.

 | Name | Description |
 | :--- | :---------- |